sstadick/varsim/README.txt

 -----------------------------
 The purpose of this file is to document the structure and methods that have been developed to test the function of varient callers in conjunction with different reference genomes and aligners.
+This files SERVES AS NOTES ONLY, and by no means is to be concidered an official guide or my exact process.

 The goal is to generate paper worthy data and show strengths and weaknesses of different methods.